joagre/ratatoskr/ideas/r.md

 `"foo $a is not ${a + 1.0}"` becomes `"foo 3.0 is not 4.0"`

+`r"foo\nbar"` is a raw string without escape processing

 ```
 a = "foo"
 b = "bar"